AndreaCaldiroli/ATES-Code/README.md

 # EMDOT code

 The EMDOT code has been created to perform hydrodynamical simulations of the atmospheric mass loss from irradiated exoplanets.
-THe code description can be found at  <<insert citation>>.
+The code description can be found at  << insert citation >>.
 In the following we describe the code organization and give a basi example of usage.

 ## Directories and files